chuxbraganza/Bookmobile/README.md

 My Code Louisville C# and ASP.Net Project.
 This web app is designed to allow library staff to schedule the children's bookmobile for school visits.
 There are three forms to allow the user to add visits, schools and staff members.

 Prerequisites include Visual Studio and SQL Server.
 The reviewer only needs to download, compile and run the solution from Visual Studio.

+The default username and password for the database is 'test'.